VirtualHookStudio/terraform-CI-CD-project/README.md

-🐍 Python Sample Application with Terraform & CI/CD 🚀
+⚛️ React Sample Application with Terraform & CI/CD 🚀

-This repository demonstrates a complete infrastructure and deployment pipeline for a simple Python application using Terraform and GitHub Actions.
-The project is structured into three main pillars: the Python App, Terraform configurations, and CI/CD workflows.
+This repository demonstrates a complete infrastructure and deployment pipeline for a simple React application using Terraform and GitHub Actions.
+The project is structured into three main pillars: the React App, Terraform configurations, and CI/CD workflows.

 📌 Project Pillars
-1️⃣ Python Application
+1️⃣ React Application

-File: app.py
+File: app.js (or main entry in react-basic-app)

-Name: Python-sample-application
+Name: react-basic-app

 🖥️ A simple frontend application for demonstration purposes.